Beuth-Erdelt/DBMS-Benchmarker/paper.md

 ## Basic Metrics

-We have several **timers** to collect timing information in milliseconds and per run, corresponding to the parts of query processing: **timerConnection**, **timerExecution** and **timerTransfer**.
+We have several **timers** to collect timing information in milliseconds and per run, corresponding to the parts of query processing: **timerConnection**, **timerExecution**, and **timerTransfer**.
-The tool also computes **timerRun** (the sum of *timerConnection*, *timerExecution* and *timerTransfer*) and **timerSession**.
+The tool also computes **timerRun** (the sum of *timerConnection*, *timerExecution*, and *timerTransfer*) and **timerSession**.

 We also measure and store the **total time** of the benchmark of the query, since for parallel execution this differs from the **sum of times** based on *timerRun*.
 Total time means measurement starts before the first benchmark run and it stops after the last benchmark run has finished.
-Thus total time also includes some overhead (for spawning a pool of subprocesses, compute size of result sets and joining results of subprocesses).
+Thus total time also includes some overhead (for spawning a pool of subprocesses, computing the size of result sets, and joining results of subprocesses.)
-We also compute for each query and DBMS **latency** (measured time) and **throughput** (number of parallel clients per measured time).
+We also compute **latency** (measured time) and **throughput** (number of parallel clients per measured time) for each query and DBMS.
-Additionally error messages and timestamps of begin and end of benchmarking a query are stored.
+Additionally error messages and timestamps of the begin and end of benchmarking a query are stored.

 ## Comparison

 We can specify a dict of DBMS.
 Each query will be sent to every DBMS in the same number of runs.
-This also respects randomization, i.e. every DBMS receives exactly the same versions of the query in the same order.
+This also respects randomization, i.e., every DBMS receives exactly the same versions of the query in the same order.
 We assume all DBMS will give us the same result sets.
 Without randomization, each run should yield the same result set.
-The tool automatically can check these assumptions by **comparison** of sorted result tables (small data sets) or their hash value or size (bigger data sets).
+The tool can automatically check these assumptions by **comparison** of sorted result tables (small data sets) or their hash value or size (bigger data sets).
 In order to do so, result sets (or their hash value or size) are stored as lists of lists and additionally can be saved as csv files or pickled pandas DataFrames.

 ## Monitoring Hardware Metrics

-To make hardware metrics available, we must provide an API URL of a Prometheus Server.
+To make hardware metrics available, we must provide the API URL of a Prometheus Server.
 The tool collects metrics from the Prometheus server with a step size of 1 second.
 We may define the metrics in terms of Prometheus's **promql**.
 Metrics can be defined per connection.

 ## Results

-As a result we obtain measured times in milliseconds for the query processing parts: connection, execution, data transfer.
+As a result, we obtain measured times in milliseconds for the query processing parts: connection, execution, and data transfer.

 ![evaluation cubes for time and hardware metrics.\label{fig:Evaluation-Cubes}](docs/Evaluation-Cubes.png){ width=1440}

-These are described in three dimensions: number of run, of query and of configuration.
+These are described in three dimensions: number of run, of query, and of configuration.
-The configuration dimension can consist of various nominal attributes like DBMS, selected processor, assigned cluster node, number of clients and execution order.
+The configuration dimension can consist of various nominal attributes like DBMS, selected processor, assigned cluster node, number of clients, and execution order.
-We also can have various hardware metrics like CPU and GPU utilization, CPU throttling, memory caching and working set.
+We also can have various hardware metrics like CPU and GPU utilization, CPU throttling, memory caching, and working set.
 These are also described in three dimensions:
-Second of query execution time, number of query and of configuration.
+Second of query execution time, number of query, and of configuration.

 # Evaluation

 ## Python - Pandas

-The cubes of measurements can be sliced or diced, rolled-up or drilled-down into the various dimensions and several aggregation functions for evaluation of the metrics can be applied:
-First, last, minimum, maximum, arithmetic and geometric mean, range and interquartile range, standard deviation, median, some quantiles, coefficient of variation and quartile coefficient of dispersion.
+The cubes of measurements can be sliced or diced, rolled-up, or drilled-down into the various dimensions and several aggregation functions for evaluation of the metrics can be applied: first, last, minimum, maximum, arithmetic, and geometric mean, range, and interquartile range, standard deviation, median, some quantiles, coefficient of variation, and quartile coefficient of dispersion.
 This helps in univariate analysis of center and dispersion of the metrics to evaluate measures and stability.

-The package includes tools to convert the three dimensional results into pandas DataFrames, like covering errors and warnings, that have occured, and timing and hardware metrics, that have been collected or derived.
+The package includes tools to convert the three-dimensional results into pandas DataFrames, like covering errors and warnings that have occured, and timing and hardware metrics that have been collected or derived.
 For example the latency of execution, aggregated in the query dimension by computing the mean value, can be obtained as:

 ```